Posted: Nov 01 2005 | Revised: Mar 20 2019

 - Do Credit Report Inquiries Lower Your Score?

 Fair Isaac, Inc., developed the FICO score as a credit scoring model in 1989.
-In the 1990s the mortgage industry started to use scoring models to automatically rate consumers.
-Today, credit scoring has moved far beyond the mortgage industry and is used by nearly all lenders and to make decisions about the odds a loan will be repaid.
 Contrary to popular belief, you do not have just one FICO score.
 There are many versions of your FICO score.
 The most commonly used is your FICO Score 8.
 The newest version is FICO Score 9.

 VantageScore Solutions, a combined effort of the three major credit bureaus (Experian, Equifax and TransUnion) provides an alternative to FICO.
 VantageScore was introduced to the marketplace in 2006.
 Its latest scoring model is VantageScore 4.0.